Chapter 3 – Faculty: Academic Practices and Policies

 3‑B (2) Academic and Professional Responsibilities

 Although various groups contribute in different ways to the University’s well-being, it is the faculty who preeminently create and enhance the scholarly excellence of the University.
-Their importance to the intellectual life of the University and the community at large confers on them, individually and collectively, certain responsibilities to the institution, to their students, and to their respective disciplines.
+Their importance to the intellectual life of the University and the community at large confers on them, individually and collectively, certain responsibilities to the institution, to their students, and to their respective disciplines, in line with the University Code of Ethics, Section B of the Appendix.
 Consequently, faculty academic status and matters related thereto are primarily a faculty responsibility.
 This includes appointments, reappointments, decisions not to reappoint, promotion, the granting of tenure, and dismissal.

 The faculty’s role on curriculum is set out in the University Bylaws as follows: